oasis-tcs/openc2-tc-ops/New-Member-Info.md

 * We conduct TC and SC meetings using [Lucid Meetings](https://www.lucidmeetings.com).
 As the OASIS Kavi system is the system of record for TC activities, you'll receive two invitations for any meeting _series_: one from Kavi, one from Lucid.
+We schedule our meetings in 6-month blocks, so when we schedule a new block there's a passle of email.
   * Our monthly TC meetings have a daytime (US 11:00 AM Eastern) and evening (US 9:00 PM Eastern) session on the third Wednesday of each month.
 Attendance at either session (which you should record in Kavi) constitutes attendance for that month's meeting.
+We treat these two sessions as a single meeting for purposes of attendance, meeting minutes, motions voted, etc.
   * If you opt to join any SCs you will then receive invitations for those meetings as well.
 The current routine SC meeting schedule is as follows:
-    * Language SC: 1st Monday of the month at 1:00 PM US Easter time
+    * Language SC: 1st Wednesday of the month at 11:00 AM US Easter time
-    * Implementation Consideration SC: 1st Wednesday of the month at 2:00 PM US Eastern Time
+    * Implementation Consideration SC: 1st Tuesday of the month at 11:00 AM US Eastern Time
-    * Actuator Profiles SC:  2nd and 4th Tuesday of the month at 1:00 PM US Eastern Time
+    * Actuator Profiles SC:  2nd and 4th Wednesdays of the month at 11:00 AM US Eastern Time
   * In OASIS Kavi, all meetings are scheduled on the TC calendar; we don't use the SC calendars
   * The entire meeting schedule will be visible on your Lucid dashboard once you've been added to the OpenC2 "room".